 In 1977 a significant development in the field of genetics inspired Ruth and Yossi to join forces and collaborate on a major project that was to be the prime focus of their research for the next twenty-five years.
 The work in the United States of Richard Roberts at Cold Spring Harbor Laboratories and Phillip Sharp at MIT introduced the term “splicing” into the geneticists’ vocabulary, and in 1993 they received a joint Nobel Prize for this work.
 Splicing describes the way bits of genetic code are chopped out and stuck together to produce the required sequence which produces a particular protein.
 Fascinated by this work, the Sperlings decided in 1979 to combine the work in Ruth’s laboratory at the Hebrew University with that of Yossi at the Weizmann Institute and investigate the cell’s “splicing-machine,” the spliceosome.

 In 1991 Sperling became Professor of Genetics at the Hebrew University and in 1998, Director of the Center for Pre-Academic Studies at the Hebrew University.
 In 2004 this Center had over five hundred students who were being given a second opportunity to gain the necessary qualifications to pursue a university education.
-Despite the demands of this post, Ruth remains dedicated to the collaborative scientific research she is continuing with her husband.
-They are now investigating the mechanisms of “alternative splicing,” where bits of genetic code are skipped as the sequence is assembled.
+Despite the demands of this post, Ruth remained dedicated to the collaborative scientific research with her husband.
+They investigated the mechanisms of “alternative splicing,” where bits of genetic code are skipped as the sequence is assembled.
 It is this process which enables the body to produce in excess of 100,000 essential proteins even though it has only about 20,000 genes.